 Every experience brings new knowledge, perspective and understanding to her work at Equine Welfare Society.

-Dr. Tiffany Snell has been a member of the Old Dominion Equine Associates team since 2010.
-A native of Northern California, she graduated from the University of California, Davis School of Veterinary Medicine with an equine emphasis.
+Dr. Snell joined the Old Dominion Equine Associates team in 2010.
+Hailing from Northern California, Tiffany graduated from the University of California, Davis in 2004 with a BS in cellular biology and from the University of California, Davis School of Veterinary Medicine in 2010 with an equine emphasis.

 Tiffany Snell, DVM